 - 1/4 teaspoon onion powder

 - salt and pepper to taste

-- Add all dressing ingredients to a small bowl and whisk until combined.
+- Add all dressing ingredients to a large measuring cup and whisk until combined.

 - Pour dressing over salad just before eating.
-Garnish with fresh cilantro and lime wedges and enjoy!
+Garnish with fresh cilantro and enjoy!

 Use fresh sweet corn if it's in season.
 During the summer months I like to make this Southwest salad with corn that's freshly cut from the cob.
 I don't cook at all, I just add it as - and it's DELICIOUS.
 If you prefer you could saute the fresh corn in a bit of olive oil (with salt and pepper of course) over medium heat for a couple minutes.